OrionReed/tldraw-physics/README.md

 - All other colors: Normal rigidbody with gravity
 - No color (e.g. image or video): Static collider

-**Groups**
+#### Groups
 You can group shapes to create compound rigidbodies.
-Physical properties will still work, so you can create shapes which are part ice and part rubber, for example.
+Physical properties are still per-shape, so you can create shapes which are part ice and part rubber, for example.
+The center of mass is calculated based on the shapes' positions and areas and assumes all shapes are the same density.

-**Notes and Gotchas**
+#### Notes and Gotchas
 - All geo shapes are treated as [convex hulls](https://en.wikipedia.org/wiki/Convex_hull)
 - Draw shapes use a very crude compound collider approach, where each vertex is turned into a sphere
 - There is no edge to the world, so rigidbodies will fall forever